-- Before executing the staple command, make sure the number of collated sets and the output tray for staple are specified. - □ When using this option, the optional finisher unit is required.
+- Before executing the staple command, make sure the number of collated sets and the output tray for staple are specified. - D When using this option, the optional finisher unit is required. - □ When printing with this option, be sure to specify the optional finisher using the value of "finisherproof" or "finishershift", for example "outbin=finisherproof".
+For more information about the optional finisher unit, see p.24 "Output Tray".

-Available staple positions vary depending on type of installed output tray.
-For more information about staple, see Printer Reference 2 provided as a PDF file on the CD-ROM labeled "Operating Instructions for Printer / Scanner".
+□ Available staple positions vary depending on type of installed output tray.
+For more information about staple, see Printer Client Reference.